The Sorcerer (cave art)

-The Sorcerer is one name for an enigmatic cave painting found in the cavern known as 'The Sanctuary' at the Cave of the Trois-Frères, Ariège, France, made around 13,000 BCE.
-The figure's significance is unknown, but it is usually interpreted as some kind of great spirit or master of animals.
-The unusual nature of The Sanctuary's decoration may also reflect the practice of magical ceremonies in the chamber.
+The Sorcerer is a figure depicted on an Upper Paleolithic cave painting found in the Sanctuary at the Cave of the Trois-Frères in Ariège, France.
+The date of its creation has been estimated around 13,000 BCE.
+The figure's significance is unknown, but has been interpreted as a shamanic "great spirit" or master of animals.
+The unusual nature of the Sanctuary's decoration may also reflect the practice of magical ceremonies in the chamber.
+A single prominent human figure is unusual in the cave paintings of the Upper Paleolithic, where the great majority of representations are of animals.

 In his sketches of the cave art, Henri Breuil drew a horned humanoid torso and the publication of this drawing in the 1920s influenced many subsequent theories about the figure.
-However, Breuil's sketch has also come under criticism in recent years.
-A single prominent human figure is unusual in the cave paintings of the Upper Paleolithic, where the great majority of representations are of animals.
+However, the accuracy of Breuil's sketch has also come under significant criticism in recent years.

-Breuil's drawing
+Interpretations

 Henri Breuil asserted that the cave painting represented a shaman or magician — an interpretation which gives the image its name — and described the image he drew in these terms.

-Margaret Murray having seen the published drawing called Breuil's image 'the first depiction of a deity on Earth', an idea which Breuil and others later adopted.
+Margaret Murray, having seen the published drawing, called Breuil's image 'the first depiction of a deity on Earth', an idea which Breuil and others later adopted.
 His views held sway in the field for much of the 20th century, but they have since been largely superseded.

 Breuil's image has been commonly interpreted as a shaman performing a ritual to ensure good hunting.

+S. G. F. Brandon expressed in 1959: "it seems to be generally agreed that this picture of the 'Dancing Sorcerer' was a cult object of great significance to the community which used the cave."

 Critique

 Certain modern scholars question the validity of Breuil's sketch, claiming that modern photographs do not show the famous antlers.
 Ronald Hutton theorized that Breuil was fitting the evidence to support his hunting-magic theory of cave-art, citing that "the figure drawn by Breuil is not the same as the one actually painted on the cave wall."
 Hutton's theory led him to conclude that reliance on Breuil's initial sketch resulted in many later scholars erroneously claiming that "The Sorcerer" was evidence that the concept of a Horned God dated back to Paleolithic times.

-Likewise, Peter Ucko concluded that inaccuracies in the drawing were caused by Breuil's working in dim gas-light, in awkward circumstances, and that he had mistaken cracks in the rock surface for man-made marks.

-Also, "the Sorcerer" is composed of both charcoal drawings and etching within the stone itself; details, such as etching, are often difficult to view from photographs due to their size and the quality of the light source.
-Particularly celebrated prehistorian Jean Clottes asserts that Breuil's sketch is accurate, saying "I have seen it myself perhaps 20 times over the years", yet failed at providing evidence.
+"The Sorcerer" is composed of both charcoal drawings and etching within the stone itself; details, such as etching, are often difficult to view from photographs due to their size and the quality of the light source.
+Prehistorian Jean Clottes has asserted that Breuil's sketch is accurate, saying "I have seen it myself perhaps 20 times over the years", although has not provided definitive evidence.

-Continuing influence

-The general assessment has placed the figure as central to an understanding of cave art: as S. G. F. Brandon expressed it in 1959, "it seems to be generally agreed that this picture of the 'Dancing Sorcerer' was a cult object of great significance to the community which used the cave."